How Health Benefits Work

 Staying on NJ WorkAbility

 Usually, once approved for NJ WorkAbility, you continue to qualify as long as your situation doesn’t change.
-If your income, immigration status, residency, disability status, or household size changes, let your county Board of Social Services know within 10 days of the change.
+If your income, immigration status, residency, disability status, or household size changes, let your county social services agency know within 10 days of the change.
 You can do this in person, by phone, or by email.

 Learn more